Solar Protocol

 Why does the appearance of this website change from time to time?

-Right now this website is being delivered to you from the IDM Roof server located in Downtown.
+Right now this website is being delivered to you from the Rhizome server located in West Coast.
 This website may look different depending on which server is displaying this website.
 That’s because the people stewarding each server can choose to customize their local version of this website.
 These variations in design and content are visible when their server is the active server.

 The appearance of this website is also energy responsive.
 Our software changes the styling and resolution of the media on this website according to how much energy is stored in the battery of the active server.
 This means it may look different at different times of the day or depending on the seasons of the year.
 If the battery level at the active server is low, this website is displayed in low resolution mode, without images.
 This reduces the size of the page and therefore the energy required to send it to people who are looking at it on the internet.
 If more stored energy is available, the site will appear at a higher resolution with heavier media such as images and graphics.